14 Leeds St, Te Aro, Wellington

 The menu isn’t extensive and neither, I have to say, was the range of counter food.
 The website doesn’t have the menu, so I’m sharing it here.
 Naturally, most of the food includes bread one way or the other.
 Maybe they could make more of a feature of their core product though.
 I’d happily pay for a slice of bread fresh out of the oven with Fix & Fog peanut butter and a cup of tea or coffee.

 Having said, that, I have tried both their hot cross buns and cheese scones with tea.
 The hot cross buns are a bit different from your average, but the best you can buy in my view.
 The cheese scones are not bad either, though could do with more cheese.
 There is more than one version you can select.
 But the really great thing is that when it comes to heating them they don’t put them in a sandwich press (ugh!, squashed scone) or microwave (soggy crust, toughened dough) but in an oven.
 It takes longer, but you get a scone as though it has just come out of the oven.

 They also do the tea well by steeping it for 3 minutes before it comes to your table and then taking the leaf tea in the strainer out of the pot so it doesn’t stew further and get stronger.
 And you get ample in a well pouring pot and a cup that is better shaped for tea than your average coffee cup.
 The only thing missing was a pot of extra hot water.
 I and a companion both found the brew a bit strong for our liking.

 The café wasn’t very busy when I was there on a weekday at about 8am, which is just as well, as it is pretty small.
 A number of people stopped by to get a takeaway coffee or buy bread though.

 OK granola, though nothing very special.
-Excellent coffee, and a nice hideaway location without too many comings and goings or noisy espresso machines.
+Excellent coffee, good tea and baking, and a nice hideaway location without too many comings and goings or noisy espresso machines.